 Located in Halifax County, Virginia, Clover Power station serves more than 550,000 homes, farms and business customers in rural and suburban communities.

-When first constructed in 1995 through a partnership between ODEC and Dominion Virginia Power, Clover Power Station established a commitment to environmental protection.
+When first constructed in 1995 through a partnership between ODEC and Dominion Energy, Clover Power Station established a commitment to environmental protection.

 One-third of the 866-megawatt station’s $1.2 billion cost was dedicated to state-of-the-art pollution control technology, giving it the ability to remove 95% of all sulfur dioxide emissions.